As an Amazon Associate I earn from qualifying purchases.

 Unfortunately, there’s not much you can do to identify who’s reporting you.
 You can contact customer service and let them know of the situation but it’s unlikely that it will help you with the current listing.
 This is one of the main reasons that we use List Perfectly for all of our cross-posting.
 We can cross-post an item from Poshmark or eBay to Mercari within 30 seconds.
 So, if we have to take it down and wait, we haven’t wasted much time.

 As you’ve obviously gathered, there are no perfect ways to protect yourself from getting scammed.
 It’s just part and parcel of doing business on the internet.
-Typically, it’s simply not worth pursuing the case for a more favorable resolution.
+Take heart, however, because most Mercari scammers end up getting indefinitely suspended within a short period of time.